thangarajvisolve/Sample/README.markdown

 <h6>C++ DRIVER :</h6>

 * Download the C++ driver(mongodb-linux-x86_64-v2.0)from the link.[Click here to download](http://downloads.mongodb.org/cxx-driver/mongodb-linux-x86_64-v2.0-latest.tgz)

 * Extract the mongodb-linux-x86_64-2.0.2.tar.gz. tar file using the command

         $ tar -xvf mongodb-linux-x86_64-v2.0.tar.gz

 * To compile the c++ driver,run the scons command in the top-level directory of the driver sources using the following command

         $ cd mongo-cxx-driver-nightly/

         $ scons

 * Using In-built Library,

         $ cd mongo/client

-        $ g++ simple_client_demo.cpp -lmongoclient -lboost_thread-mt -lboost_filesystem -lboost_program_options
+<h4>SYSLOG INSTALLATION:</h4>

+Syslog supported by a wide variety of devices and receivers across multiple platforms and can be used to integrate log data from many different types of systems into a central repository.

+* Syslog installation should be done in `Subscriber machine`

+* Install the rsyslog.x86_64 version using the following command

+        $ yum install rsyslog.x86_64

+* Once the installation got completed update the configurations in the file /etc/syslog.conf with the <b>`server ip address:port`</b>

+         @@ 0.0.0.0:514

+* Commands used to start,stop and restart the syslog are given below

+        $ /etc/init.d/syslog start

+        $ /etc/init.d/syslog stop

+        $ /etc/init.d/syslog restart

 <h4>GRAYLOG2 INSTALLATION:</h4>
 ------------------------------